Tim-Cao/pitot/Liferay Project/Controller.md

 - MVCActionCommand:

-      - Use -ActionCommand classes to hold each of your portlet actions, which are invoked by action URLs.
+      Use -ActionCommand classes to hold each of your portlet actions, which are invoked by action URLs.

 - MVCRenderCommand:

-      -Use -RenderCommand classes to hold a render method that dispatches to the appropriate JSP, by responding to render URLs.
+      Use -RenderCommand classes to hold a render method that dispatches to the appropriate JSP, by responding to render URLs.

 - MVCResourceCommand:

-      - Use -ResourceCommand classes to execute resource serving in your MVC portlet, by responding to resource URLs.
+      Use -ResourceCommand classes to execute resource serving in your MVC portlet, by responding to resource URLs.

 ## Reference